Ruixi-Luo/context-compaction-experiments-Exploration/README.md

 runs, with one run (seed 44) reaching 0.11, below the Bloom-filter frontier at matched bits/item.](Excellent_Error_Rate_of_One_Kimi_Experiment/membership_pareto_with_kimi_Run_by_Kimi_Agent.png)

+-But when I tried to reproduce it, I found that three times it returned to a level of about 0.5 error rate......

 ## This is from the original repo

 To run the experiments, you will need a key to OpenAI and a key to Anthropic.